onsdagens/hippo-programmer/fpga/README.md

 The memory can be programmed (in tests we use [ftdaye](https://github.com/onsdagens/ftdaye), you can refer to example `ftdaye_mpsse`, for an idea on how to work with this.).

+We intend to eventually extend upon ftdaye to make it more usable, for now this is future work.

 ## Building
 By running
 ```